 This post demonstrates how to use a chair to learn dwi pada viparita dandasana and eka pada vipartita dandasana.
 These two poses illustrate common techniques and approaches used in the Iyengar method.
 Chair backbends are supported poses that allow you to practice both actively and passively.
 The passive approach will be well suited to times of lower energy and more restorative sessions.
 When working more actively you are able to use the support of the chair to stay longer, and penetrate more deeply into the poses.
-In addition to this post try our free video.
+Try the free video at the bottom of this post.

 This pose is an ideal starting point for anyone new to chair backbends.
 The chair is not to be used as something to passively lie over.
 Instead it is used as a support for your elbows to press against.
 Pressing your elbows down lifts your chest and upper back upwards.
 This action is important as it helps to spread the work load of the backbend evenly along the spine, without putting strain on the lower back.